nakleiderer/just-use-webcomponents/README.md

 ### Progressive Enhancement

 Leverage progressive enhancement strategies.
 Provide a minimally useful experience for antiquated browsers.
 Provide a modern and performant experience for users of updated browsers.
 Notify users of aging browsers their experience is degraded and encourage them to upgrade.

+## Contributing

+Please read the [contributing documentation](.github/CONTRIBUTING.md) for more information.